Ithildin is an artist I've wanted to discuss here for quite some months. It is a pleasure to conclude my 2024 journals with his music.

 Are you really listening to what surrounds you?

-The idea of escapism as a way to reconnect with what's around us is one I deeply relate with, as I have said at the beginning of the year in the journal entry on Bruna - Desolazione Rurale.
+The idea of fantasy and fantasy music as experiences that help reconnecting with what's around us is one I deeply relate with, as I have said at the beginning of the year in the journal entry on Bruna - Desolazione Rurale.
 I can really feel why such a project can capture an artist's imagination so completely as to give oneself to such a multi-year, multi-release adventure.

 Arda's Herbarium might be Ithildin's magnum opus, but he has also a more, let's say traditional, take on the Tolkien legendarium.
 Indeed, his very first release is, so to speak, a musical rereading of the very first chapter of The Lord of the Rings and, in 2024, he followed up with chapter 2.